 Surely, salad oil does not come from the salad.
 What is salad oil?

 Salad oil is any kind of oil that you intend to use for cooking.
-In general, it refers to vegetable oils that has a light flavor.
+In general, it refers to vegetable oils that have a light flavor.
 Peanut, corn, canola, and sunflower oils are examples of salad oil.
-If you have access to old recipes, you may find out that a long time ago, they usually call cooking oil as salad oil.
+If you have access to old recipes, you may find out that a long time ago, they usually call cooking oil salad oil.

 However, salad oil is a bit different from ordinary vegetable oils.
 It is the result of processed vegetable oil to produce RBD (Refined, Bleached, and Deodorized.)
 The steps of this process are:

-Salad oil has a very low viscosity with no odor or flavor.
+Salad oil has very low viscosity with no odor or flavor.
 It has a very short shelf life and easily deteriorates when unprotected from heat or oxygen exposure.
-I do not recommend this oil for frying, cooking, baking or practically any process that involves heat.
+I do not recommend this oil for frying, cooking, baking, or practically any process that involves heat.
 On the other hand, it is excellent for salad dressings, coatings, and snack preparations.

 Besides, salad oil is excellent for making several pourable and spoonful salad dressings like the favorite mayonnaise.
 It gives the salad a creamy texture and aids in blending the flavor of the dressings to the entire salad recipe.
-It coats all the salad ingredients as well and enhancing the delectableness of the food.
+It coats all the salad ingredients as well and enhances the delectableness of the food.
 It makes swallowing easier leaving a smooth taste to your palate.

 Do you know that your favorite mayonnaise has 80% salad oil in it?
 The oil enhances the cream’s thickness.
 You will learn that some salad dressings have an average of 35-50% oil that aids in changing the taste of the starch taste into smoothness in your mouth.